Paris Square Rene le Gall formerly Jardin des Gobelins

 In additional to this, close to the obelisk, you can find a very impressive specimen of a horse chestnut tree that measures over three metres in its circumfrance, which was actually planted way back in 1893.

-Visiting Square Rene le Gall in Paris
+Visiting the Paris Square Rene le Gall Gardens

-But since the redevelopment of the garden and the major improvements undertaken over the last few years, you may be pleased to know that there are ramps allowing for disabled access on the Rue des Cordelieres and the Rue Corvisart.
+But since the redevelopment of the gardens and the major improvements undertaken over the last few years, you may be pleased to know that there are ramps allowing for disabled access on the Rue des Cordelieres and the Rue Corvisart.

 You may also be pleased to know that there are plenty of areas for relaxation including numerous park benches, along with a drinking water fountain and public toilets including a baby changing area and disabled facilities, but unfortunately some areas are still inaccessible to the disabled.

-And when it come to reaching the Square Rene le Gall Sqare, the nearest Metro station is the Les Gobelins stop via line 7, yet for those of you who prefer getting around the city of Paris yourself, if you are utilising the Velib self service bike hire in Paris, then there are two bike stations that are also located closed by as well.
+And when it come to reaching the Paris Square Rene le Gall gardens, the nearest Metro station is the Les Gobelins stop via line 7, yet for those of you who prefer getting around the city of Paris yourself, if you are utilising the Velib self service bike hire in Paris, then there are two bike stations that are also located closed by as well.